 Prescribed burn at Para Wirra Conservation Park

-- The prescribed burn will start at 1 pm and should be complete by 6 pm.
+- The prescribed burn will start at 11am and is likely to be completed by 8pm on Thursday 2 November.

-- Tree Creeper Loop Trail within Para Wirra CP will be closed for the duration of the burn.
+- Traffic restrictions will be in place on Para Wirra Road with one lane closed for the duration of the burn.

 A list of planned prescribed burns is available on the DEW website.